data-pup/lisp-webterpreter/Documentation/DevelopmentNotes.md

 some sort of Token = '+' member, which could be referenced directly in lieu of an extra file that would also have to be modified when changing things.

+### June 03 Conclusion Notes:

+Raw input parsing is complete.
+Abstract syntax trees can be constructed manually using the Add method.
+Test bench has been updated, and the console module has an easy development switch that's currently active.

+Tomorrow, finish the string[] constructor for the tree class, and implement validation functions for the node class.
+Then, finish up the arithmetic methods, and begin final prep for adding variables.

 ### TODO List:
 *  Begin drafting documents for a docs/ directory, explaining the architecture of the parsing class.
 *  Add an abstract syntax tree class.
 Write a constructor that will create a tree using this list.